 - Once all the devices are spun up they authenticate and validate each other with the help of the certificate exchange and form the permanent secure DTLS connection among themselves. (vBond to vSmart, vSmart to vMange, vBond to vManage).

 - Once authenticated the vManage NMS sends the configuration to vSmart and vBond devices.

-- Next we spin up the vEdge routers in our network.
+- Next, we spin up the vEdge routers in our network.

-- Once authenticated the vBond shares the IP address & serial number of the vSmarts to vEdge and also the IP address of vManage.
+- Once authenticated the vBond shares the IP address & a serial number of the vSmarts to vEdge and also the IP address of vManage.

 - vEdge then authenticates itself with the vManage and receives it full configuration from the vManage over a permanent DTLS connection formed between them.

 - vEdge also authenticates with the vSmart controllers in the network over a secure DTLS connection.

 - Once authentication is successful a permanent DTLS connection is formed between them and OMP peering is established between both the devices.

 - Over this OMP peering session vEdge router relays the control plane information to the vSmart so that vSmart can learn the network topology.